PavelKastornyy/script4j/README.md

 `script4jfx.control` extends `HTMLSkin` so it doesn't conflict much with JavaFX API.

 ### HTMLLoader
-As Script4J is supposed to be used mainly in browsers there is no much sense to use FXML - relations between nodes and HTML settings are already in DOM.
-So, Script4J doesn't support FXML, but supports loading `Node`s from HTML.
+As Script4J is supposed to be used mainly in browsers there is no much sense to use `FXML` - relations between nodes and `HTML` settings are already in `DOM`.
+So, Script4J doesn't support `FXML`, but supports loading `Node`s from `HTML`.
 Consider the following example:

 HTML:
 ```